GBLille/MassiveFold/README.md

     - ‘light’ to reduce its size by selecting main components, which are: number of recycles, PAE values, max PAE, plddt scores, ptm scores, iptm scores and ranking confidence values (stored in ./light_pkl directory)
     - ‘none’ to remove them
+**uniref_databse** is the parameter to fix the issue described in the [Troubleshooting](#troubleshooting) section.
+You can change specifically uniref30 database path at this location.
+If not specified ("uniref_database": ""), the default uniref30 database path is used (same as AlphaFold2 configuration).

 - The **custom_params** section is relative to the personalized parameters that you want to add for your own cluster.
 For instance, for the Jean Zay GPU cluster: